-Any screen can be saved (screen snapshot) by pressing the button for three seconds (see § 5.7).
-You can press the Help button and the symbols used for the current display mode.
+Any screen can be saved (screen snapshot) by pressing the 💿 button for three seconds (see § 5.7).
+You can press the Help button ? at any time.
+The Help screen will inform you about the functions and the symbols used for the current display mode.